 If you need treatment, your doctor will probably give you something to relieve swelling and pain.
 They may recommend that you keep your leg raised or take over-the-counter aspirin or ibuprofen.
 They might also suggest you apply heat to the affected leg for 15 to 30 minutes, two to three times daily.

-Blood thinner s .
+Blood thinners.
 These medications are usually reserved for thrombosis with a high risk of embolization to the lungs or brain.
 Deep vein thrombosis requires anticoagulation for this reason.
-You can give yourself heparin (Porcine) and enoxaparin (Lovenox) to yourself at home through shots under your skin.
+You can give yourself heparin and enoxaparin (Lovenox) at home through shots under your skin.
 They help keep the clot from getting bigger.
 You may also have to take an oral drug like warfarin (Coumadin) for several months or longer to keep clots from coming back.
 Your doctor will give you regular blood tests to make sure the meds are working.